Canadian ACTOS® / Pioglitazone Class Action F.A.Q.

 How do I fill out a Claim Package?

-You can download and print a Claim Package from this website or your can request that a Claim Package be mailed to you by the Claims administrator, then fill it out in its entirety and mail or fax the Claim Package and all required supporting documentation back to the Claims Administrator on or before the expiry of the Claim Period.
+You can 1) complete and submit an Online Claim Form, OR 2) download and print a Claim Package PDF, OR 3) you can request that a Claim Package be mailed to you by the Claims administrator, fill it out in its entirety, and mail the Claim Package and all required supporting documentation back to the Claims Administrator on or before the expiry of the Claim Period.

 What documents do I need to include with my Claim Package?